-Amarillo Dog Bite Attorneys
+Amarillo Attorneys For Victims of Dog Bite Injuries

 When someone else’s dog bites you, the trauma can be hard to shake.
 Additionally, serious bites can lead to overwhelming medical bills, missed work, and other financial realities you will need help dealing with.
-Luckily, our team at Templeton Smithee Hayes Heinrich & Russell, LLP knows how to get you the resources you need to recover.
+Luckily, our team at Templeton Smithee Hayes Heinrich & Russell, LLP, knows how to get you the resources you need to recover.

 With over 200 years of combined experience, our Amarillo dog bite lawyers are fully capable of filing a lucrative personal injury lawsuit on your behalf.
 While no amount of money will change what happened, holding a dog owner liable for your injuries will give you financial security and a sense of justice.